Evolution is Supported by an Overwhelming Amount of Scientific Evidence

 In a Nutshell

-Multiple lines of scientific evidence strongly support Darwin’s theory of evolution, including direct observations of evolution, anatomical and molecular homologies, fossil transitions, and biogeographic patterns.
-This evidence solidifies evolution by natural selection as a robust and well-supported scientific theory.
+Multiple lines of scientific evidence strongly support Darwin’s theory of evolution, including direct observations, homologies, fossil transitions, and biogeography.
+Together, they confirm evolution as a powerful, well-supported explanation for the diversity of life on Earth.